dmerejkowsky/blog/content/post/0085-comparing-directories.md

 That takes care of the contents of the directories.
 What about contents of the files themselves ?

-Well, we can use an other coreutils tools called `shasum`.
+Well, we can use another coreutils tools called `shasum`.

 `shasum` can be used to compute a *checksum* of the contents of a given file.
 It will generate the same output if the contents are the same, and if two files are different, there's almost zero chance their checksum will be equal. [^4]